japaricoin/japaricoin/doc/benchmarking.md

 Benchmarking
 ============

-Japaricoin Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
+Servalcoin Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
 As well as the rolling bloom filter.

-After compiling japaricoin-core, the benchmarks can be run with:
+After compiling servalcoin-core, the benchmarks can be run with:
-`src/bench/bench_japaricoin`
+`src/bench/bench_servalcoin`

 The output will look similar to:
 ```